PopcornTimeCommunity/desktop/README.md

 <a name="community"></a>
 ## Community

-Keep track of Popcorn Time CE development and community activity.
+Keep track of Popcorn Time Community development and community activity.

 * Join in discussions on the [Popcorn Time CE Forum](http://reddit.com/r/PopcornTimeCE)
 * Visit the [website](http://popcorntime.ag)